 Healthy riparian areas must be conserved, and unhealthy riparian areas must be restored.
 Restoration involves resolving identified problems, and/or actively replacing elements that have been lost or degraded.

-SEAWA has been working on riparian restoration projects in the watershed since 2018, in an attempt to re-establish native plant communities by planting native shrubs and trees, and controlling invasive species.
+Woody vegetation such as shrubs and trees are key green structural elements that generate riparian functions.
+SEAWA has been working on riparian restoration projects in the watershed since 2018, in an attempt to re-establish native plant communities by planting native shrubs and trees, and controlling invasive weeds.

 The UN Decade on Ecosystem Restoration 2021-2030 is a global effort aimed at restoring the planet and ensuring One Health for people and nature.
 Restoration of ecosystems provides resiliency to the effects of climate change on people and the overall environment.
 SEAWA’s riparian restoration projects in partnership with landowners, St. Mary River Irrigation District, and the city of Medicine Hat are in alignment with this global effort.
 THINK GLOBALLY; ACT LOCALLY